graalvm/taming-build-time-initialization/README.md

 The code example of a performance critical code where initialization is a problem can be found [here](why-build-time-initialization/hot-path-check).

-### Smaller Output Binary and Less Configuration
+### Smaller Binary and Less Configuration

 Class initialzers can pull a lot of unnecessary code into the resulting native-image although they would be functional otherwise.
-The good example is [netty](https://github.com/netty/netty) where certain classes traverse all methods to just reach a single declaration and store it into the image.
+The good example is [netty](https://github.com/netty/netty) where [certain classes](https://github.com/netty/netty/blob/4.1/buffer/src/main/java/io/netty/buffer/AbstractByteBufAllocator.java#L36) traverse all methods to just reach a single declaration and store it into the image.

 Netty is currently initialized at build time.
 In the past this has caused many issues with cross-boundary initializations and initializing functionality at build time.

-We made a PR to change initialization of Netty to run time and the results were dissapointing: the simplest Netty application grew from 16 MB to 20 MB in binary size.
-The extra necessary config grew by more than 2x.
+To address this issue we [made a PR](https://github.com/vjovanov/netty/pull/2/files) to change default initialization of Netty to run time and the results were somewhat dissapointing: the Netty "Hello, World!" application grew from `16 MB` to `20 MB` in binary size.
+The extra necessary config grew by a large factor--most of the reflection configuration happens in static initializers.

 ### Faster Startup via Heap Snapshotting